Using Release Tags ¶

 - Latest product version at the time the sprint ended.

-- All completed and qualified enhacements and fixes from the specified monthly sprint.
-The Docker images are generated at the end of the specified monthly sprint.
+- All completed and qualified enhancements and fixes from the specified monthly sprint.
+The Docker images are generated at the end of the sprint.

 sprint (point release) ¶

-Occasionally, a bug might be found on a stable release.
-To avoid changing a sprint
+Occasionally, a bug might be found on a stable release, whether in the product itself or something from the team building the image.
+In these situations, to avoid changing a sprint

-tag, a point release would be pushed to move latest
+tag which is promised to be immutable, a point release would be created to move latest

 forward.